Cello Concerto Double Concerto

-Steinway & Sons releases a new album from cellist Zuill Bailey: a celebration of the 10th anniversary of the Wimbledon International Music Festival, where Bailey has often appeared.
+Steinway & Sons releases an album from cellist Zuill Bailey: a celebration of the 10th anniversary of the Wimbledon International Music Festival, where Bailey has often appeared.
 The album (STNS 30123) includes performances of the Schumann Cello Concerto, performed with the Philharmonia Orchestra under Robin O’Neill; and the Brahms Double Concerto with violinist Philippe Quint, recorded live with the North Carolina Symphony under Grant Llewellyn, as well as shorter works by Ernest Bloch and Max Bruch.

 The idea for this album was born out of Zuill Bailey’s long-standing connection to the Wimbledon International Music Festival, where he performed, with the Philharmonia Orchestra, the program that would later be featured on his 2018 Steinway album, Haydn Cello Concertos.
 Of the many facets of this recording, the through line of all of the works is the voice of the cello and its great capacity to be intimate, expressive and heartbreaking.